-A student who is not a citizen of the United States or a Permanent Resident needs a visa to enter the United States in order to study at Stanford.
+A student who is not a citizen of the United States or a Legal Permanent Resident needs a visa to enter the United States in order to study at Stanford.
 Most students are on either an F visa (for students and their immediate family) or a J visa (for exchange scholars and their immediate families).
 The Bechtel International Center provides current information to students and departments regarding visas.

 Visiting Student Researchers are graduate students from other academic institutions, who are invited to Stanford to work with a Stanford faculty member.
 Visiting Student Researchers are registered at Stanford as Nonmatriculating students, are charged a monthly VSR fee, and may not enroll in any classes.
 They may receive stipend support from unrestricted sources, but may not hold an assistantship appointment.

 See Job Aid for using GFS to support Visiting Student Researchers .